coimbrastudios/framework/Documentation~/Index.md

     - `SelectableLabel`: turns a string field into a selectable label.
     - `SortingLayerID`: turns an int field into a sorting layer popup field.
     - `TagSelector`: turns a string field into a tag popup field.
     - `TypeDropdownAttribute`: use in combination with `SerializeReferenceAttribute` to expose a type selector.
-Can also be combined with `TypeFilterAttribute`.
+Can also be combined with `FilterTypesAttributeBase`.
     - `Validate`: calls a method `void()` or `void(T previous)` when the property is changed.
 It is also the base for all others attributes.
 - `PropertyPathInfo`: reflection helper class for any `SerializeField` based on its [propertyPath](https://docs.unity3d.com/ScriptReference/SerializedProperty-propertyPath.html).
 - `Reference<T>`: create a `Reference` for any value or even another reference.